-India, the largest democracy on the planet with 1.2 billion people, is going through big changes with the new government.
-While ambition and strength are needed for the country’s development and growth, pace and balance are equally crucial.
-And the provision of an environment where babies, our future generations, can enter life naturally in peace and calm, can be welcomed without fear, time pressure and trauma, should be amongst the top priorities.
-(Short and longterm implications for mums and children after stressful, hurried, medicated and invasive births are well documented.)
+India, the largest democracy on the planet with 1.2 billion people, is going through big changes.
+While ambition and strength are needed for the country’s development and growth, attention and balance are equally important.
+And the provision of an environment where babies, Indian society’s future members, can enter life naturally in peace and calm, can be welcomed without fear, time pressure and trauma, should be amongst the top priorities.

 “Being from Europe where natural birthing, home births, waterbirths and trained nurses have long ago started to be widely available – just check Germany, Netherlands, Austria and Switzerland–, I see a massive lack of such options in India.
 The caesarean rate here is skyrocketing at 80% average, presence of midwives maybe 2%.
 And even if clinical doctors promise to support expectant parents in their natural birthing process, they more often than not change their minds last minute because of time pressure and because higher hospital fees can be charged for c-sections.”